FAIRChemistry/nmrML-specifications/specifications/nmrML-specifications.md

   - Description: Uncontrolled user parameters (essentially allowing free text).
 Before using these, one should verify whether there is an appropriate CV term available, and if so, use the CV term instead.
   - Multiple: True
   - XML: userParam
-- __id__
-  - Type: string
-  - Description: The identifier with which to reference this ReferenceableParamGroup.
-  - XML: @id

 ### ReferenceableParameterGroupReference